nrc/r4cppp/graphs/README.md

 (Note you can run the examples in this chapter by downloading this directory and running `cargo run`).

-Graphs are slightly awkward to construct in Rust because of Rust's stringent lifetime requirements.
+Graphs are a bit awkward to construct in Rust because of Rust's stringent lifetime and mutability requirements.
 Graphs of objects are very common in OO programming.
 In this tutorial I'm going to go over a few different approaches to implementation.
 My preferred approach uses arena allocation and makes slightly advanced use of explicit lifetimes.
-I'll finish up by discussing a few potential Rust features which would make using these kinds of data structures easier.
+I'll finish up by discussing a few potential Rust features which would make using such an approach easier.

 A [graph](http://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29) is a collection of nodes with edges between some of those nodes.
 Graphs are a